 The two models fail in characteristically different ways.
 GPT-5 Codex failures cluster around execution mistakes: not writing or running verification steps and corrupted file writes.
 GPT-5.1 Codex failures cluster around poor time management: mismanaging long-running or heavyweight operations, such as installing GPU packages instead of CPU ones, or aborting training jobs instead of waiting, triggering a timeout error.

-To test whether timeouts explain the gap, we can query our run metadata directly.
+To test whether timeout errors explain the gap, we can query our run metadata directly.
 Docent supports ad hoc data exploration via Docent Query Language, a subset of SQL that our Claude Code skill can generate from natural language.
-We can try the following prompt:
+Try running the following prompt:

 Analyze the timeout rate per model.
 The exception field in the metadata indicates whether the agent timed out